Dynamic reconfiguration for malleable applications using RMA: Abstract

 \section{Abstract}

-This paper investigates the novel one-sided communication methods based on remote memory access (RMA) operations in MPI for dynamic resizing of malleable applications, enabling data redistribution with minimal impact on application execution.
-After their integration into the MaM library, these methods are compared with traditional collective-based approaches.
-In addition, the existing strategy \textit{Wait Drains} is extended to support efficient background reconfiguration.
-Results show comparable performance, though high initialization costs currently limit their advantage.
+This paper explores the use of novel one-sided communication methods based on remote memory access (RMA) operations in MPI for the dynamic resizing of malleable applications, with the aim of minimizing the impact of data redistribution on application execution.
+After their integration into MaM, a library which provides features for converting applications into dynamic ones, these methods are compared with traditional collective-based approaches.
+In addition, we expand MaM with a strategy that allows background redistribution to be performed using one-sided communications.
+The results show that the proposed method is unable to surpass the collective communication due to the way in which the new method is initialized.
+This issue should be addressed in future work.